 While withdrawal is what occurs when the brain and body work through trying to reestablish stability after a drug wears off, detox is the process that makes this stage more manageable.
 There are several different methods for detox: detox at home, outpatient detox, and medical detox.

-OxyContin as an opioid drug is not a medication that should ever be stopped suddenly after a person has been taking it regularly.
+OxyContin should ever be stopped suddenly after a person has been taking it regularly.
 This cold turkey approach can be extremely tough to handle, and it can cause intense cravings and withdrawal symptoms.
 At-home remedies and at-home detox methods are not recommended either.

-OxyContin withdrawal physically can be like a really bad case of the flu and just as emotionally difficult.
+Physically, OxyContin withdrawal can feel like a really bad case of the flu, and it can be just as emotionally difficult.
 The mood swings, sleep problems, and dramatic lows make it hard to stop taking OxyContin, and the risk for relapse after stopping it for any period is high.

 Both outpatient and inpatient detox programs often use a tapering system to wean the brain and body off OxyContin.
 With a taper, the dosage can be lowered a little at a time, allowing the brain to regulate itself each step of the way.
 In this manner, there will not be such a shock to the system, and brain chemistry can stabilize safely.